How to Create a Mobile App: A Complete Development Guide

 It offers one of the largest pools of mobile advertisers in the market with a wide selection of contextual, native, and display ads that are easy to implement.

-The network focuses on providing simple solutions to their clients and improving their ad performance and rising ROI through data analysis.
+The network focuses on providing simple solutions to its clients, improving their ad performance, and increasing ROI through data analysis.

-Keeping ads relevant is key to better user experience and a large conversion rate.
+Keeping ads relevant is key to a better user experience and a significant conversion rate.

 How To Monetize a Mobile App With a Freemium Strategy

-To insure your app’s success, your monetization strategy needs to have a balance between revenue generation and user experience, as one is worthless without the other.
+To ensure your app’s success, your monetization strategy needs to have a balance between revenue generation and user experience, as one is worthless without the other.

 Many monetization strategies, such as advertising, can be irksome for users, which may result in lower engagement and loss of interest.